alkampfergit/personal-blog/codewrecks/content/post/general/some-thoughts-over-7zip.md

 Results were astonishing, **as for 7za.exe version 9.20, I've start looking to an extreme reduction of size at compression level 5 where I got an archive of 42.5 MB size but in 15 seconds**.
 Even if the old version still generate a smaller archive (37 MB vs 42.5 MB), time of execution is 15 seconds versus 67 seconds.
 Raising the compression level to 9 I got almost the same size 37472502 vs 36468973 bytes, but in 42 seconds instead 67.

-> After all these test I can confirm that newest version of 7zip gives me the best results, 15 seconds of executino and a zip file that is 4.9% of the original size.
+> After all these test I can confirm that newest version of 7zip gives me the best results, 15 seconds of execution and a zip file that is 4.9% of the original size.

 These simple tests confirms me that 7zip is an exceptional product, but that sometimes needs some **fine grained tuning to get the maximum out of it**.